 AMJ: As the Editor-in-chief of Journal of Visualized Surgery, how do you like the cooperation with AME?

 Prof. Sihoe: JOVS is a fantastic initiative of AME.
 I think the idea of a journal or publication based on videos has been around for some time.
 It is tried by some other journals and editorial teams but it seems they never work out for too long.
 I think JOVS changes that whole concept around and actually AME has launched quite a unique platform.
 In the past, a lot of journals shunned publishing videos because they did not generate citations.
 However, they may be overlooking the fact that there is a huge demand from authors around the world who are very anxious to show off what can be done surgically through videos.
 If journals just think about citation factors, like traditional ones do, they will neglect that and then a lot of good surgical skills are going to waste.
 JOVS targets that and we can actually see the value of sharing practical surgical technical experience around the world.
 That is why we are seeing JOVS booming very quickly.
 I think that is a very unique opportunity.

-AMJ: What do you think is unique advantage for AME compared to other publisher or academic service provider?
+AMJ: What do you think is unique advantage for AME compared to other publishers or academic service providers?